karammulc/BellaBeat-Case-Study/README.md

 | 8378563200 | 2016-04-25 00:00:00.000000 UTC | 1                 | 388                | 402               | 2                   |

-Verified the duplicates in the sleepday table:
+Verifying the duplicates in the sleepday table

 ```sql
 SELECT *